bigey/ena-submit/README.md

 ### Experiment

-An experiment object represents the library that is created from a sample and used in a sequencing experiment.
+An experiment object represents both a library that is created from a sample and a sequencing experiment.
 The experiment object contains details about the sequencing platform and library protocols.
 An experiment is part of a study and is assocated with a sample.
 It is common to have multiple libraries and sequencing experiments for a single sample.
 Experiments point to samples to allow sharing of sample information between multiple experiments.

 Mandatory:

-* Experiment ID: a unique code, *e.g.*: exp_0000
+* Experiment ID: an internal unique code, *e.g.*: exp_0000
 * Title: a short title, free text
 * Project reference: the internal code of the project (*e.g.*: proj_0000) or the accession number of the submitted Project/Study (PRJxxxxxxx)
 * Project status: either "internal" (internal code of the project) or "accession" (already submitted project)
 * Sample reference: the internal code of the sample (*e.g.*: sample_0000) or the accession number of the submited BioSample (SAMEAxxxxxxx)
 * Sample status: either "internal" (internal code of the sample) or "accession" (already submitted sample)
-* Library name: a unique code describing the library, *e.g.*: lib_0000
+* Library name: an internal unique code describing the library, *e.g.*: lib_0000
 * Library strategy: controlled value describing the sequencing strategy, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-strategy)
 * Library source: controlled value describing the source material, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-source)
 * Library selection: controlled value describing the selection technics, see [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-library-selection)
 * Paired: is sequencing is paired ("yes") or unpaired/single ("no")
 * Library construction protocol: detailed protocol, free text
 * Platform: controlled value describing the sequencing platform used, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-platform)
-* Instrument model: controlled value describing the instrument mode, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-instrument)
+* Instrument model: controlled value describing the instrument model, see this [document](https://ena-docs.readthedocs.io/en/latest/submit/reads/webin-cli.html#permitted-values-for-instrument)

 Optional: